 This online sales training series offers a comprehensive overview of Essential Selling Skills broken down into manageable and practical online and on-demand training sessions.
 Your registration provides access for one full year to all 12 of the practical skill-based online selling skills modules, on your schedule, at your location.

 The entire Essential Selling Skills series includes almost 6 hours of training divided into 12 sessions, each about 30 minutes in duration.
-The series includes a 1 year subscription for the discounted price of $299.
-Individual modules include a 6 month subscription and can be purchased for $35 each.
+The series includes a 1 year subscription for the discounted price of $175 for all the modules.
+Individual modules include a 6 month subscription and can be purchased for $20 each.

 The instructor is available to answer questions at firstname.lastname@example.org or 339-832-8666.